Mercer County Defective Products Lawyer

 Failure to Warn

 A failure to warn claim is not based on the product itself being defective but rather occurs when a manufacturer fails to warn users that the product can be potentially harmful and cause injury.
 Due to the fact the manufacturer fails to warn a consumer, the product is deemed defective or not safe for its intended purpose.
-Further, under N.J.S.A:58C-4, manufacturers are under a duty to warn as compared to other manufacturers in the same field where the presumption is the knowledge of one manufacturer is the knowledge of all manufacturers.
+Further, under N.J.S.A:58C-4, some manufacturers in and around Mercer County are under a duty to warn as compared to other manufacturers in the same field where the presumption is the knowledge of one manufacturer is the knowledge of all manufacturers.

 New Jersey has a two-year statute of limitations to file a defective products personal injury claim.
 If you file a claim outside of that time frame, you may not be able to recover compensation for your injuries.